 The awards of the Degree of Bachelor of Business and Legal Studies (International) will be as for the Bachelor of Business and Legal Studies Degree.
 Marks obtained during the year abroad will not affect the class of degree awarded at the end of the programme.

 Students should note that Business or Legal courses may be modified or unavailable in any given year.

-• This course, as described above, is not a separate and distinct degree from the Bachelor of Business and Legal Studies Degree.
+This course, as described above, is not a separate and distinct degree from the BBLS Degree.